What makes North Carolina a leading life sciences hub?

 Specialization in R&D, Contract Research, Ag, Bioscience Distribution (source: TEConomy)

-Trained Workforce of Life Science Professionals
+Trained Workforce of Life Sciences Professionals

 2018 TEConomy Report Highlights

 The "2018 Evidence and Opportunity: Impact of Life Sciences in North Carolina" report from TEConomy Partners, LLC analyzes the ten-year transformation of life sciences in North Carolina.